ningsongshen/stretch-break-reminder/stretch-break-reminder-chrome/plan.md

 - [x] try out update notification when reminding instead of creating a new notification

-- [ ] Implement interval time change on the options page
+- [ ] Implement interval time change on the options page (requires storage and transfer between functions)

 - [ ] disable button from icon in menu